micro/services/sms/README.md

-Send an SMS message
+Send SMS messages

 # SMS Service

-Send an SMS message in seconds.
-No fuss, no muss.
+Send SMS messages in seconds.
+Integrate into products for verification codes, links, reminders and more.

 Powered by [twilio.com](https://twilio.com).